4.6 Vendor Choices and Enterprise Recommendations

 Test Your Knowledge

-An executive wants HR to select a vendor based on an impressive demonstration.
-What should HR recommend?
+An executive wants HR to select an HR-tech vendor based on an impressive product demonstration.
+What should the senior HR leader recommend?

 A